keith-ng/Projects/DA - In-game Purchases/README.md

 Sales Analysis
 - Approximately 80% of recorded transactions fall under the equivalent of US$40 which suggests a relative price-sensitive audience.
-- Approximately 40% of total transactions being multiple purchases in the same session.
+- Approximately 40% of total transactions are multiple purchases in the same session.
 This could be a result of:
 	- Including different points packages to reach a specific amount of desired points
 	- Weapon bundle CTA with displayed discount led to additional purchase (for entire bundle)
 	- Consumers overcame initial purchase inertia, thus increasing willingness-to-pay